samelstob/notes/management-notes/rothman/manage-it.md

 * Can you trade off any of the drivers and constraints or buy yourself some more degrees of freedom?

-The iron triangle is too simplisitic.
+The iron triangle is too simplistic.
 Successful project managers trade off many more factors than what's in the iron triangle.

 * First write down your customer's expectations - what's driving the project